SDMStudio/SDMStudio.github.io/docs/fr/tutorials/quickstart.md

 std::shared_ptr<BeliefMDP> belief_mdp = std::make_shared<BeliefMDP>(pomdp);
 ```

 This reformulation assumes that the state transition go over beliefs instead of states.
-The main advantage of using this new formulation is that standard algorithms for MDP can now be applied.
+The main advantage of using this relaxation is that standard algorithms for MDP can now be applied.
 The full example of code is below:

 ```cpp
 #include <iostream>